invinciblevenom/python_graphs/README.md

 # Data-Science

-Create graphs using matplotlib and math libraries in Python.
+Create graphs using matplotlib, numpy and math libraries in Python.